The Financial Toll Of Fan Culture — Do You Have To Be Rich To Be A Fan Today?

 “you spent too much money on eras tour tickets” WRONG! i spent money on what makes me happy and this apparently goes hand in hand with all things taylor swift.— Sel (IS GOING TO THE ERAS TOUR) (@butwhatcanitay) July 27, 2023

 From a fan’s perspective, it’s easy to feel a little exploited.
-"Of course, it’s changed!
-People have realized how much money they can make off us," laughs Sarah, a 25-year-old Swiftie from Alberta, Canada, over a Zoom call.
+"Of course it’s changed!
+People have realised how much money they can make off us," laughs Sarah, a 25-year-old Swiftie from Alberta, Canada, over a grainy Zoom call.
 "Did you see that the Eras tour apparently brought Las Vegas tourism back up to pre-COVID levels?
 That’s why some of our politicians are kicking off in parliament for her to bring the tour here [to Canada]."
-(It’s not clear why Taylor hasn’t made her way up to the Great White North but the Swiftie rumor mill is currently in overdrive, theorizing that there could be a second North American leg of the tour in the works.
+(It’s not clear why Taylor hasn’t made her way up to the Great White North but the Swiftie rumour mill is currently in overdrive, theorising that there could be a second North American leg of the tour in the works.
 A late summer 2024 stint would make sense weather-wise for her open-air stadium shows.)

 Advertisement